OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 --[ TODO ] --

 For a protection scheme to be considered effective, it must incorporate various kinds of anti-reversing tricks.
-To make things sound more respectable, we're calling those those tricks *programmatic defenses*.
-"Programmatic" refers to the fact that these kinds of defenses *do something* - they are functions that prevent, or react to, actions of the reverse engineer.
-This is in contract to obfuscating transformations, which change the way the program looks.
-Note that these two categories sometimes overlap - for example, self-compiling or self-modifiying code, while usually being refered to as a means of obfuscation, can also be said to "do something".
-In general however, you'll see that it is a useful distincton.
+To make things sound more respectable, we'll refer to those tricks as *programmatic defenses*.
+"Programmatic" refers to the fact that these kinds of defenses *do* things - they are functions that prevent, or react to, actions of the reverse engineer.
+In this, they differ from obfuscating transformations, which change the way the program looks.
+Note that these two categories sometimes overlap - for example, self-compiling or self-modifiying code, while usually being refered to as a means of obfuscation, could also be said to "do something".
+In general however it is a useful distincton.

 *Programmatic defenses* can be further categorized into two modi operandi: